hashicorp/terraform/website/source/docs/providers/opc/r/opc_compute_instance.html.markdown

 * `shared_network` - (Required) Whether or not the interface is inside the Shared Network or an IP Network.
 * `vnic` - (Optional, IP Network Only) The name of the vNIC created for the IP Network.
 * `vnic_sets` - (Optional, IP Network Only) The array of vNIC Sets the interface was added to.

+## Storage Attachments

+Each Storage Attachment config manages a single storage attachment that is created _during instance creation_.
+This means that any storage attachments created during instance creation cannot be detached from the instance.
+Use the `resource_storage_attachment` resource to manage storage attachments for instances if you wish to detach the storage volumes at a later date.

+The following attributes are supported:

+* `index` - (Required) The Index number of the volume attachment. `1` is the boot volume for the instance.
+Values `1-10` allowed.
+* `volume` - (Required) The name of the storage volume to attach to the instance.

+In addition to the above attributes, the following attributes are exported for a storage volume

+* `name` - Name of the storage volume attachment.

 ## Attributes Reference